plogs/asopposedtowhat.com/content/posts/half-truths.md

-* When you assume you make an ass out of you and me.[^1] And yet, before it even makes sense to utter that statment, I assume you understand English; I assume that you can hear me, that you're listening, that you're not an asshat.
+* When you assume you make an ass out of you and me.[^1] And yet, before it even makes sense to utter that statement, I assume you understand English; I assume that you can hear me, that you're listening, that you're not an asshat.

 # Don't fix it if it ain't broke